Wansbrough Paper Mill: History

 The company was bought by W.H.
 Reed in 1901 to avoid bankruptcy, at which time it employed 350 people.
 In 1910 the factory purchased its own Clyde puffer steamboat SS Rushlight, which transported coal from the South Wales Coalfield to power the company's static steam engines, and on the return journey distributed paper products.
 The port also allowed for importation of additional supplies of wood fibre, plus esparto grass from Spain and rags from France for pulping, as well as international product distribution.
 A second ship, also a Clyde Puffer named SS Arran Monarch was added in 1953.

 Staying within the ownership of the Reed family from 1901, from 1974 it was part of the family-controlled public company Reed Smith Holdings.
 In 1977, employing 500 people, the company and mill were bought by the St Regis Paper Company of New York City.
 In 1979, the work force of 280 was producing 1,500 tonnes of product a week form mainly recycled pulp, including brown paper for use by the cardboard box industry, plus glazed and wet strength papers for bags, envelopes, wallpapers, and wrappings.

 DS Smith and closure

 After St Regis merged with Champion International Paper in 1983, in 1986 DS Smith plc, now the UK's largest producer of paper from recycled materials, acquired the UK and European assets of the St Regis Paper Company for £83million.

 With an annual capacity of 180,000 tonnes of product and employing 174 people, the mill was the UK's largest manufacturer of coreboard, whilst also producing testliner, recycled envelope, bag and kraft papers.
 The mill also backed up its sister-plant Kemsley Paper Mill in plasterboard liner production.

 In August 2015 it was announced that the mill would close by the end of the year.
 No definitive reason was given as orders still remained on the companies books.
 The DS Smith group took a £30M write down to its books on closing the mill.

+On June 2nd 2026, at 18:45, the mill buildings were destroyed in an arson attack, where the buildings were set alight.
+Within an hour after the fire starting, the roof collapsed.